mph-/lcapy/doc/tutorials.rst

     C_c⋅⎜s + ───────⎟
         ⎝    C_c⋅Rᵢₙ⎠

-This impedance is the parallel comination of the input resistance Rin and the impedance of the cable capacitance.
+This impedance is the parallel combination of the input resistance Rin and the impedance of the cable capacitance.
 Thus at high frequencies the impedance drops.

 Shield guard circuits are used to mitigate the capacitance between a cable signal and the cable shield.
 For example: